 As the 20th century came to a close, the advent of cognitive-behavioral therapy (CBT) combined with pressures from managed care plans to provide brief, symptom/focused-symptom/reduction treatments to psychotherapy led to a move away from depth therapy.
 In an effort to be empirically-validated, much of the field shied away from working with deep unconscious material since it is often a more open-ended treatment approach which needs space to breathe in order to be effective.
 Lately, the objective research has validated what depth therapists have long had a hunch about.
 For example, psychodynamic therapy, has now been shown to be just as efficacious as CBT.
 In the U.S., the east and west coasts have long-appreciated depth psychology (psychoanalysis on the east coast, Jungian and existential therapy on the west coast) but there remains a lack in the upper Midwest.
 Northeast Psychotherapy is proud to offer this profoundly healing therapy approach to the communities of Minneapolis and St. Paul.

-A holistic health center across the street from NE Psychotherapy.
+A holistic health center in NE Minneapolis.
 NE Wellness offers acupuncture, massage, integrative health & wellbeing coaching, chiropractic services, and much more.